stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection4_initial_test.md

 ## Connect USB to Teensy and power up

 Connect a USB cable to the Teensy.
-Because the board is powered through the USB cable, use a normal USB cable without modification (later steps may require modifying a cable to remove the power connections).

 Connect the opposite side of the USB cable to a computer.

-The IPS, SCA, and a single HPS board are now powered!
+Power up the IPS, SCA, and a single HPS board.

 ## Download